krisf451/web-sprint-challenge-advanced-css-and-intro-js/README.md

 You are not allowed to collaborate during the Sprint Challenge.
 Your work reflects your proficiency in Responsive Design, and JavaScript Basics.

 ## Introduction

 In this challenge, you will use a data set of artists to build an "influential artists" webpage.
 This data comes from a set of "50 influential artists" on [Kaggle](https://www.kaggle.com/ikarus777/best-artworks-of-all-time).
 We have reduced the data to just 20 artists to make it slightly easier to work with.

 ### Commits

 Commit your code regularly and meaningfully.

 ## Interview Questions

 ### (please edit this file and write your answer below each question.)

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+   I would talk to them about writing semantic HTML/CSS so that fellow developers and screen readers can make your website for accesible to the masses.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+   Use semantic tags in your HTML/CSS.
+Use media queries, so that your website is viewable on more than just one size device.
+Including proper alt texts for images.
 3. How would you explain the concept of a variable to someone new to programming?
+   It's a placeholder that stores some information that can be used at a later time.
 4. What is the purpose of using functions in code?
+   To create reusable blocks of code that execute specific tasks.
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? arr[objectNeeded-index].keyname arr[onjectNeeded-index]['keyname']

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions